May 3, 2021

 If you determine that you have a physical presence or nexus in another state, you do not need to form a new LLC in that state.
 Most states offer registration as a foreign qualification, a foreign entity, or as an LLC qualifying to do business.
 Each state is different with various requirements for documentation, registration, and fees.
 Generally, the forms and fees for foreign LLCs are shorter, less complex, and more affordable than forming a new LLC.

 You have submitted the forms, licensed, and registered your business in multiple states, and paid all the applicable fees.
 The next step is to determine what taxes need to file and pay in these other states.
 Some states have sales taxes, or use taxes, while other states have state income taxes.
 Knowing the filing requirements and frequencies is important for budgeting and ensuring compliance.
 It is also important for ensuring that you are not being taxed twice.

 Double taxation occurs when a business (or individual) pays tax on the same income twice.
 A multi-state LLC may be subject to double taxation when it reports income on the home state return and must report the same income on the state return where the money was sourced.
+In practice, this typically still does not result in double taxation due to tax credits between states or being able to apportion income, but there are situations it is possible to be double taxed.
 Many states will require the business to file tax returns if they create a nexus.